Top 10 Counting Crows Songs

 # 6 – Hanginaround

 The track is actually an example of the band’s willingness to experiment, as it’s the first Counting Crows song to make use of loops, with the instrumental featuring a number of different piano loops that are used in different combinations throughout the track.
-The song’s narrative is told from the point of a view of a man who is in a period of transition but not really sure what to do with his life.
+The song’s narrative is told from the point of view of a man in transition, unsure what to do with his life.
 The protagonist fills his days with partying but knows he should be doing something more.
 Cleverly, the use of piano loops reflects the looping nature of the man’s party lifestyle, something which is underlined by the repetitive chorus and outro.

-The song does feature some unusual elements, which could perhaps be seen as symbolizing the need to break out of repetitive loops – there are some odd shouts during the song’s beginning, which sound almost like literal cries for help, and the song finishes with all of the instrumental except the piano stripped away.
+The song does feature some unusual elements that could perhaps be seen as symbolizing the need to break out of repetitive loops: there are odd shouts at the beginning that sound almost like literal cries for help, and the song finishes with all the instruments except the piano stripped away.
 It sounds almost like a person playing at this point, rather than a loop, perhaps suggesting the man has broken out of his routine.
-Hanginaround is a fun and jubilant track which more than deserves its popularity.
+Hanginaround is a fun and jubilant track that more than deserves its popularity.

 # 5 – A Long December